 These are just a few of the many potential birth defects that can arise when a baby is exposed to Celexa in the mother’s womb during development.
 Studies in the New England Journal of Medicine as well as the British Medical Journal and the Journal of the American Medical Association are all among the professional medical publications that have all identified birth defect risks caused by Celexa and other SSRI drugs.

 With so many potential birth defects resulting from Celexa use, it should come as no surprise that the FDA classifies the drug as Pregnancy Category C. This means animal studies suggest a potential increase in the risk of birth defects and that the drug should be taken during pregnancy only when risks outweigh benefits.Getting Legal Help

 Birth defects can change life dramatically for a family and can cause a child to experience lifelong impairments.
 Manufacturers of dangerous drugs that cause birth defects need to be held accountable and victims need to be compensated if the drug caused unexpected side effects when used as intended.
 Injured victims aren’t required to prove negligence under strict liability rules, but must show a link between the medications they took and the medical harm that occurred.

-An experienced Boston birth defects lawyer at the Law Offices of Jeffrey S. Glassman can help if you or a loved one took Celexa and birth defects resulted.
+An experienced Boston birth defects lawyer at the Jeffrey Glassman Injury Lawyers can help if you or a loved one took Celexa and birth defects resulted.
 Give us a call today to schedule a free case evaluation and learn how we can assist with your claim.